The-Mikest-Mike/Gesture-Control-System/README.md

 - Potentially prevents musculoskeletal issues.
 - Worldwide impact on ergonomic computer interaction.
 - Increased productivity, saving about.
-- Potential for a groundbreaking invention.
+- Potential for a groundbreaking development and adoption.